johnson-liu-repo/Sentiment_Analysis/README.md

 This procedure follows the canonical machine learning paradigm of dataset partitioning, as outlined in [Wikipedia: Training, validation, and test sets](https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets).

 ---

 ### GloVe Model

-The **Global Vectors for Word Representation (GloVe)** algorithm is used to create word embeddings that capture semantic relationships between words.
-The general workflow of GloVe ([Pennington et al., 2014](https://nlp.stanford.edu/pubs/glove.pdf)) is as follows:
+The **Global Vectors for word representation ( GloVe )** algorithm is used to create word embeddings that capture semantic relationships between words.
+The general workflow of GloVe ( [Pennington et al., 2014](https://nlp.stanford.edu/pubs/glove.pdf) ) is as follows:

-#### Preprocess Raw Data
+#### Preprocess the Raw Data

 1. **Stopword removal**<br>
 Stopwords are common function words (e.g., “the”, “is”) that occur with high frequency but provide little semantic value when distinguishing sarcasm from non-sarcasm.
-They are typically removed to reduce noise ([Wikipedia: Stop words](https://en.wikipedia.org/wiki/Stop_words)).
+They are typically removed to reduce noise ( [Wikipedia: Stop words](https://en.wikipedia.org/wiki/Stop_words) ).

 2. **Punctuation removal**<br>
 While punctuation (e.g., “Yeah, right!”) can signal sarcasm, in this simplified project it is excluded.
-Future extensions could explicitly model punctuation and emoji as sarcasm markers ([Davidov et al., 2010](https://aclanthology.org/W10-2914/)).
+Future extensions could explicitly model punctuation and emoji as sarcasm markers ( [Davidov et al., 2010](https://aclanthology.org/W10-2914/) ).

 3. **Miscellaneous symbols**<br>
 Emoticons, foreign-language words, and mathematical notation are treated as noise and removed.

 4. **Vocabulary construction**<br>
 Define the vocabulary as the set of unique tokens appearing in the dataset.
 This vocabulary is central to building co-occurrence statistics.

 #### Compute the Co-occurrence Matrix

-- The **co-occurrence matrix** counts how often word \( w_i \) appears in the context of another word \( w_j \).
-The context is defined by a sliding window (e.g., ±5 tokens).
+- The **co-occurrence matrix** counts how often word $w_i$ appears in the context of another word $w_j$.
+The context is defined by a sliding window ( e.g., ±5 tokens ).

 - Unlike earlier probabilistic methods, GloVe directly uses **co-occurrence frequencies** rather than probabilities.
-This distinction is crucial, as the algorithm is based on factorizing a weighted least-squares objective that relates co-occurrence frequencies to embedding geometry ([Pennington et al., 2014](https://nlp.stanford.edu/pubs/glove.pdf)).
+This distinction is crucial, as the algorithm is based on factorizing a weighted least-squares objective that relates co-occurrence frequencies to embedding geometry ( [Pennington et al., 2014](https://nlp.stanford.edu/pubs/glove.pdf) ).

-#### Train Word Vectors
+#### Train the Word Vectors

 - Each token is represented as a vector of fixed dimension (e.g., 50–300).
 Larger dimensionality can capture richer semantic nuances but increases computation cost.

 - Training minimizes a weighted least-squares loss designed to enforce that dot products of word vectors approximate the logarithm of co-occurrence counts.

 - Evaluation of learned embeddings is performed using:

-  - **Word similarity tests**: Measuring pairwise cosine similarity between embeddings to check semantic closeness.
+  - **Word similarity tests**<br>
+  Measuring pairwise cosine similarity between embeddings to check semantic closeness.

-  - **Word analogy tests**: Using vector arithmetic (e.g., “king – man + woman ≈ queen”) to assess how well embeddings capture linear semantic regularities ([Mikolov et al., 2013](https://arxiv.org/abs/1301.3781)).
+  - **Word analogy tests**<br>
+  Using vector arithmetic ( e.g., “king” - “ma” + “woman” ≈ “queen” ) to assess how well embeddings capture linear semantic regularities ( [Mikolov et al., 2013](https://arxiv.org/abs/1301.3781) ).

 ---

 ### Train the Neural Networks

 Once embeddings are available, they serve as inputs to classification models tasked with distinguishing sarcastic from non-sarcastic comments.
 Three architectures are explored: **Feedforward Neural Networks (FNNs)**, **Convolutional Neural Networks (CNNs)**, and **Recurrent Neural Networks (RNNs)**.

-### Feedforward Neural Network (FNN)
+#### <ins>Feedforward Neural Network (FNN)</ins>

+1. **Input representation**<br>
-1. **Input representation**: Since comments are variable length, each must be transformed into a fixed-size vector.
+Since comments are variable length, each must be transformed into a fixed-size vector.
 Strategies include:

-   - **Averaging word vectors (Fréchet mean)**: Compute the component-wise mean of all word embeddings in a comment.
+   - **Averaging word vectors ( Fréchet mean )**<br>
+   Compute the component-wise mean of all word embeddings in a comment.
    This provides a simple “bag of embeddings” representation.

-   - **TF-IDF weighted averaging**: Scale embeddings by their term frequency–inverse document frequency scores so that rare but informative words have more influence ([Wikipedia: TF–IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)).
+   - **TF-IDF weighted averaging**<br>
+   Scale embeddings by their term frequency–inverse document frequency scores so that rare but informative words have more influence ( [Wikipedia: TF–IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) ).

-2. **Network architecture**:
+2. **Network architecture**
    - Input layer corresponding to the embedding dimension.
    - One or more hidden layers with nonlinear activation (ReLU or tanh).
    - Output layer with a sigmoid activation to predict probability of sarcasm.

+3. **Loss function**<br>
-3. **Loss function**: Binary Cross-Entropy (BCE), defined as:
+Binary Cross-Entropy (BCE), defined as:

-   \[
-   BCE(p,y) = -(y \cdot \log(p) + (1-y) \cdot \log(1-p))
+$$\textrm{BCE}(p,y) = -(y \cdot \log(p) + (1-y) \cdot \log(1-p))$$
-   \]

-4. **Regularization techniques**:
+4. **Regularization techniques**
    - **Batch Normalization** to stabilize training.
-   - **Dropout** and **weight decay** to prevent overfitting ([Srivastava et al., 2014](https://jmlr.org/papers/v15/srivastava14a.html)).
+   - **Dropout** and **weight decay** to prevent overfitting ( [Srivastava et al., 2014](https://jmlr.org/papers/v15/srivastava14a.html) ).

 5. **Troubleshooting and diagnostics**:
    - **Precision/recall metrics** highlight imbalances between sarcastic and non-sarcastic predictions.
    - **Confidence histograms** reveal uncertainty when probabilities cluster near 0.5.
    - **PCA analysis** of learned feature space can show whether embeddings form separable clusters by class.

-### Convolutional Neural Network (CNN)
+#### <ins>Convolutional Neural Network (CNN)</ins>

 - CNNs apply convolutional filters over sequences of embeddings to extract local n-gram features.
 For sarcasm, this can capture short sarcastic cues like “yeah right” or “as if.”

-- CNNs have proven effective in sentence classification tasks ([Kim, 2014](https://arxiv.org/abs/1408.5882)).
+- CNNs have proven effective in sentence classification tasks ( [Kim, 2014](https://arxiv.org/abs/1408.5882) ).

-### Recurrent Neural Network (RNN)
+#### <ins>Recurrent Neural Network (RNN)</ins>

 - RNNs (and their variants such as LSTMs and GRUs) process sequences word by word, maintaining memory of prior context.
 This is particularly useful in sarcasm, where long-range dependencies (setup–punchline structures) exist.

-- RNNs remain a standard choice for modeling sequential dependencies ([Wikipedia: Recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network)).
+- RNNs remain a standard choice for modeling sequential dependencies ( [Wikipedia: Recurrent neural network](https://en.wikipedia.org/wiki/Recurrent_neural_network) ).

 <!-- ##### <ins>Collect comments classified as sarcastic/not sarcastic</ins> -->